 Observed each year on July 27, National Scotch Day celebrates the iconic whisky.
 In order to be considered scotch, this classy and distinctive spirit must be made in Scotland.
-It must be fermented from malted barley, aged in oak barrels for at least three years and have an ABV of less than 94.8%.
-While most scotch is made with barley, water and yeast, other grains can be included, but no fermentation additives, per law.
+It must be fermented from malted barley, aged in oak barrels for at least three years and have an ABV or alcohol content of less than 94.8%.
+While most scotch is made with barley, water and yeast; other grains can be included.
+All fermentation additives are excluded, per law.
 There are five distinct classifications of Scotch whisky including single malt scotch, single grain scotch, blended malt scotch, blended grain scotch and blended scotch.
-Scotch is often identified by the region where it was produced, and each region has its own characteristics that influences taste.
+Scotch is often identified by the region where it was produced and each region has its own characteristics that influence taste.
 Despite scotch being made in Scotland, you can enjoy the spirit anywhere.
 Kilt not required.

 Why We Love National Scotch Day

 All spirits have a distinct personality and scotch is no different.
-Scotch has been associated with sophistication, elegance, and class.
-Scotch has been the favorite of royalty, authors, and politicians.
+Scotch has been associated with sophistication, elegance and class.
+Scotch has historically been the hands-down favorite of royalty, authors and politicians.
 Because of its uncommon background (to be labeled scotch, a whisky must be distilled and initially matured in Scotland), each bottle has a recognized history.

 While scotch is only distilled and aged in Scotland, there are many different varieties of scotch.
 Scotch whisky has its own geographic intricacies that influence the flavor.
-The whisky that is produced in Lowland region is considered to be more mellow, and delicate.
+The whisky that's produced in Scotland's Lowland region is considered to be more mellow and delicate.
 But the whisky produced in the Islay region is known for heavier, smokier scotch varieties.